turingschool/launch-curriculum/module4/lessons/Week1/JavaScript.md

 Now that we know a little bit about JavaScript, let's talk about how to actually use it!

+_Note_: ES6 is the most current version of the ECMA Script Spec.
+We will be using the ES6 syntax.

 # Data Types

 There are different data types in JavaScript.
 It's important to understand what type of data you're dealing with as you're writing code, and knowing the types of data are available to you is the first step.

 There are three basic data types: numeric, string, and boolean.
-Let's go over what each of these is.
+Let's go over each type in detail.

 ## Numeric Data Type